Robust Change Detection for Large-Scale Data Streams: Numerical Simulations

-In our simulation studies, we assume that there are $K= 100$ independent features, and at some unknown time, $m=10$ features are affected by the occurring event.
-Also the change is instantaneous if a feature is affected, and we do not know which subset of features will be affected.
-In our simulations below, we set $f_{\theta}=$ pdf of $N(\theta,1).$ Then pre-change parameter $\theta_0=0,$ the minimal magnitude of the change $\theta_1=1,$ and the contamination density $g=$ pdf of $N(0, 3^2).$ Our proposed scheme $N_{\alpha}(b,d)$ in (\ref{soft}) is constructed by using the density function $f_{\theta_0}$ and $f_{\theta_1}$
+In our simulation studies, we assume there are $K= 100$ independent data streams, and at some unknown time, $m=10$ features are affected by the occurring event.
+Also the change is instantaneous if a stream is affected, and we do not know which subset of streams will be affected.
+We set $f_{\theta}=$ pdf of $N(\theta,1),$ the pre-change parameter $\theta_0=0,$ the post-change parameter $\theta_1=1,$ and the contamination densities $g_0, g_1$ are pdfs of $N(0, 3^2).$ Our proposed schemes $N^{(soft)}_{\alpha}(b,d)$ in (\ref{soft}) and $N^{(r)}_{\alpha}(b)$ in (\ref{rankCUSUM}) are constructed by using the density function $f_{\theta_0}$ and $f_{\theta_1}.$